redbadger/awesome-badger/chriswhealy/FractalWASM/05 MB Julia Set/01/README.md

 }
 ```

-Lastly for this section, attach the event handler function to the `canvas` element's `mousemove` event:
+Lastly for this section, attach the event handler function to the Mandelbrot `canvas` element's `mousemove` event:

 ```javascript
 mCanvas.addEventListener('mousemove', mouse_track, false)